 - If required, open the mouth of hooks a bit more to easily accept bag handles, by bending them.
 Use leverage.
 For example, slide a closed-end wrench over the end of the hook and pry.

 - Use a rotary cut-toff tool or a hack saw to cut the threads down to about 1".
 Make all the hooks as similar in length as possible for a nice look.

 - Remove the nuts to clean up the threads.
 This ensure that the hooks will thread in to the inserts easily.

 - Put one nut back on (all of the way up), and mount the hooks on the board.

 - Lock the hook in place with the nut.
 Finger tight is fine, then you can remove these easily without tools, if required.

 - (Optional) Buy some black rubber dip and dip the hooks for a nice look and to reduce rattles from metal hooks on straps you may use with these.
-I have some black nuts I will also use.
+I also happened to have some nuts that were already black.